kyma-project/kyma/docs/operation-guides/01-install-kyma.md

   kyma deploy -p evaluation
   ```

->**NOTE:** You can check the values used for each component in respective folders of the [`resources`](https://github.com/kyma-project/kyma/tree/master/resources) directory.
-The `profile-evaluation.yaml` file contains values used for the evaluation profile, and the `profile-production.yaml` file contains values for the production profile.
-If the component doesn't have files for respective profiles, the profile values are the same as default chart values defined in the `values.yaml` file.
+>**NOTE:** You can check the values used for each component in respective folders of the [`resources`](https://github.com/kyma-project/kyma/tree/main/resources) directory.
+The `profile-evaluation.yaml` and `profile-production.yaml` files contain values used for the evaluation and production profiles respectively.
+If the component doesn't have files for the given profiles, the profile values are the same as default chart values defined in the `values.yaml` file.

 A profile is defined globally for the whole Kyma installation.
 It's not possible to install a profile only for the selected components.
 However, you can [change the settings](#03-change-kyma-config-values) by overriding the values set for the profile.
 The profile values have precedence over the default chart values, and override values have precedence over the applied profile.